Shouheng88/EasyMark/README.md

 4. Support MathJax;
 5. Provided the interface to handle the image and link click event;
 6. Provided the interface for custom CSS;
+7. Support the raw HTML in markdown;
-7. Provided cool fast scroller.
+8. Provided cool fast scroller.

 ## Usage